exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 [(Debug)](https://doc.rust-lang.org/stable/std/fmt/trait.Debug.html) here to
 efficiently process errors during the debugging process.

-To access to the objects inside the storage, we need to declare the layout of the data.
+To access the objects inside the storage, we need to declare the layout of the data.
 As we want to keep the timestamps in the storage and be able to construct proofs for timestamping transactions, we will use an instance of [`ProofMapIndex`](../architecture/storage.md#proofmapindex).
 A `ProofMapIndex` implements a key-value storage and offers the ability to create proofs of existence for its key-value pairs.

-For our new schema, we next implement a method for passing a snapshot to the Timestamping service.
+For our new schema, we next implement a method for passing a `Snapshot` to the Timestamping Service.

 ```rust
 impl<T> Schema<T> {